How Much to Plaster a Room?

 £0

-Now, let's take a look at labour costs and how long plastering jobs take.
+Now, let's take a look at tradesmen costs and how long plastering jobs take.

 To help you understand plastering labour costs and timescales, take a look at the below table: